barktler/Barktler/documents/create-an-api.md

 # Create an API

 Create an API with Barktler is very simple.
-This document will help you get to know about create a simple API with Barktler.
+This document will help you get to know about creating a simple API with Barktler.

 ## Install

-Run the following command under your project folder to install required dependencies.
+Run the following command under your project folder to install the required dependencies.

 ```sh
 yarn add @barktler/core